hmxxu/BeatBuddy/reports/report2.md

 ### outline your plans and goals for the following week (per person)

 Pu
- * Allow for website to take in real data (make it dynamic instead of static)
+ * Allow for website to take in real data (make it dynamic instead of static.
- *

 Pahn
  * Get interactivity fleshed out in frontend (ex. actual search)